gohypergiant/redux-handbook/src/sections/folder-file-structure.md

 ![Our previous layout example from above modified to follow our new pattern](images/folder-layout-good.png)

+With this pattern you can infinitely nest your state tree while maintaining a clear idea as to where the appropriate files you need to work on are located.
+It also makes sense to colocate your reducer, actions, and selectors near each other to advocate the use of isolated state sections and decoupled data.

 If there are any utility methods that need to be added to selectors, reducers, or actions, you now have the flexibility to put them in a features folder (if it's an isolated method) or in a `utils.js` file in the root of your state folder, if the method is used in various places.

 ## Nested State Tree